- Off road parking

 Three bedrooms: 1 x ground floor double with en-suite shower, basin and WC, 2 x double.
 Bathroom with Jacuzzi bath, separate shower, basin and WC.
 Kitchen with breakfast area (seats 2).
 Utility.
 Dining room with sitting area.
 Sitting room with open fire.

 Oil central heating with open fire.
 Electric oven and hob, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher, 2 x TVs (one with Saorview), DVD, CD/radio, iPod dock, selection of books, games and DVDs.
-Fuel, power and starter pack for fire inc. in rent, additional fuel for fire available to purchase from owner.
+Fuel, power and starter pack for fire inc. in rent, additional fuel available to purchase from owner.
 Bed linen and towels inc. in rent.
 Off road parking for 3 cars.
 Front enclosed lawned garden with patio and furniture, rear enclosed lawned garden.
 One well-behaved pet welcome.
 Sorry, no smoking.
 Shop 3 miles, pub 1 mile.
 Note: Electric fence at rear of property, children to be supervised.
 Note: Livestock in surrounding fields.

 About the location

 Longford 14 miles; Carrick-On-Shannon 15 miles; Boyle 19 miles; Knock Airport 37 miles.

 Situated in the eastern part of County Roscommon is the charming heritage town of Strokestown with its lovely selection of shops and pubs, the Strokestown Golf Club and the annual Agricultural Show.
 Strokestown has a plethora of attractions and activities for all ages and makes a wonderful base to explore this rich, rural part of Ireland.
 It is home to Strokestown Park House, an 18th century mansion with an exquisite six acre walled garden, which has been restored to its original majesty and the longest herbaceous border in Ireland.
 A small but thriving town, Strokestown has been attracting visitors for many years.
 It also plays host to the Irish National Great Famine Museum where you can learn about the lives of those who suffered the Great Famine of 1845.
 Strokestown is a superb base for an Irish break, with plenty to explore and discover.